olion500/knowledge-ai/TESTING.md

-# Testing Guide for Knowledge Sync AI
+# Testing Guide for Knowledge AI

-This document provides comprehensive information about testing in the Knowledge Sync AI project.
+This document provides comprehensive information about testing in the Knowledge AI project.

 ## 📋 Overview